Health Equity

 Supporting Equitable COVID-19 Vaccine Distribution, Access, and Uptake

-Duke-Margolis is developing evidence for equitable care delivery and payment strategies.
-Key health equity topic areas include: alternative payment models to improve health equity, centering equity in Medicaid transformation, data systems and measurement to allow for equity analysis, social drivers of health to be responsive to population health needs, and public health modernization.
+Duke-Margolis is developing evidence for improving health care delivery and payment strategies.
+Key topic areas include: alternative payment models to improve health care for all, centering optimization in Medicaid transformation, data systems and measurement to allow for analysis, social drivers of health to be responsive to population health needs, and public health modernization.

 Learn More